-- Extended Day will be offered for students in Kindergarten through Grade 8 from 3:00 p.m. until 6:00 p.m. most school days (please see the Academic Calendar - separate from this document). - Students in Extended Day will use the cafeteria and outdoor spaces and may mix with students from other grade levels.
+- Extended Day will be offered from 3:00 p.m. until 6:00 p.m. most school days (please see the Academic Calendar). - Students in Extended Day will use the cafeteria and outdoor spaces and will be permitted to mix with students of other grade levels.